apache/tvm/relax_spec.md

 14. `Function` nodes represent function definitions, taking in the listed parameters and evaluating the body expression in a new scope (meaning any variables defined from within the function cannot be referenced outside it).
 Function definitions may be nested in any other expression and they evaluate into closure values, ensuring that functions are first-class.
 Closures capture any variables from the outer scope that are used in their body, both Relax variables and shape variables.
 Note that function definitions themselves are anonymous—a function must be registered in the `IRModule` (bound to a `GlobalVar`) or appear on the right-hand side of a binding to have a name in order to be called recursively.

     The function can have structural annotations on the parameters and a structural annotation for the return value.
 When the function is called, the annotations on parameters are checked against the argument values in similar fashion to `MatchCast` and can introduce new shape variables that are scoped to the function.
 Additionally, the structural information of the return value is checked against the annotation before the call returns.

+    In addition to the structural annotations for the parameters and the return value, the `is_pure` field on a `Function` node serves to annotate whether the `Function` itself is pure (has no visible side effects) or not.
+The `StructInfo` system tracks purity in order to judge what calls are permitted inside `DataflowBlock`s.
+At this time, Relax makes no attempt to infer the purity of functions, so it is required for users to annotate the purity (if no annotation is provided, `is_pure` will be treated as true; since this is by far the most common case for deep learning applications, it is in practice necessarily to annotate purity if the function is _impure_).

     «A function mapped bound to a `GlobalVar` can have a `global_symbol` attribute defined to indicate that it should be externally linked externally (be accessible outside the `IRModule`).
 The absence of a `global_symbol` attribute on a function definition bound to a `GlobalVar` indicates that it is "private" and hence can be called only within the `IRModule`.»